 Stainless steels rely on a source of oxygen to maintain their passive condition.
 Aerated seawater however can be more corrosive than de-aerated seawater.

 It has been found that very low levels of oxygen, such as those found at sea depths of around 200 metres, make seawater less aggressive.
 This is associated with the slowing down of pitting corrosion rates.

 Cathodic protection can be applied, i.e. electrically or derived from contact with less ‘noble’ metals, including carbon steel and aluminium.
 Direct contact with these metals can help improve the resistance of the 316 types of stainless steel, at the expense of the other metal.

 Although the stainless steel can benefit, there may be a concern that the overall durability of a fabrication involving such combinations could be compromised.

 ‘Engineered’ crevices (surface finish and post fabrication cleaning)

 Crevice and the closely related pitting corrosion mechanisms are the forms of local attack that are normally responsible for the failure of the 316 types in seawater service.

 These can occur through

-Intercystalline (intergranular) corrosion has been detected on laboratory sensitized (heat-treated) 316 when subsequently exposure in seawater.
-The use of the low carbon 316L types such as grades 1.4404 or 1.4432 should avoid this additional corrosion risk in welded structures.
+Intercrystalline (intergranular) corrosion has been detected on laboratory sensitised, (heat-treated), 316 when subsequently exposure in seawater.
+The use of the low carbon 316L types, such as grades 1.4404 or 1.4432 should avoid this additional corrosion risk in welded structures.

 The surface finish weld quality and finishing of the steel can be important factors in the successful use of 316 types in seawater service applications.